GarlicRot/RusherChat/README.md

 | `/reply` or `/r <message>`             | Sends a private message to the last user who whispered to you. |
 | `/ignore` or `/i <username>`           | Toggles ignoring messages from the specified user.           |

+> [!WARNING]
+> Whisper messages are not end-to-end encrypted.
+Do **not** share passwords, IPs, coordinates, or any sensitive information through whispers.

 ## Installation